nlemanski/ABBAS/README.md

 [![Animated gif from the video](https://raw.githubusercontent.com/VandroiyLabs/ABBAS/master/documentation/ODD/video.gif)](https://www.youtube.com/watch?v=_hZGlT_luLI)

-The current version of this software (v1.0) was used in a [recent paper](https://github.com/VandroiyLabs/ABBAS#relevant-papers) was used to study the joint impact of task allocation and behavioral persistence on collective behavior.
+This software (v1.0) was used in a [recent paper](https://github.com/VandroiyLabs/ABBAS#relevant-papers) was used to study the joint impact of task allocation and behavioral persistence on collective behavior.

+We have now expanded on this software (v2.0) to examine how the spatial distribution of resources influences the collective ability to choose among different quality resource patches.
+A preprint of this paper is available on [BioRxiv ](https://www.biorxiv.org/content/10.1101/817270v1).

 #### We also [provide here](https://github.com/VandroiyLabs/ABBAS/tree/master/documentation/ODD) a description of our model using the Overview, Design concepts, and Details (ODD) protocol.